 Use Class F2 of the Use Classes Order 1987 (as amended) was introduced on 1st September 2020 and covers some of the former use classes of D2 (non-residential institutions) and some uses that government wishes to protect for use in the community that were formerly D1 or A1.
 Some locations might be in Class E, Class F1 or even Sui Generis depending upon their current use.

 Note that the list on this page might alter from the original order as some subclasses have been removed and others added.
-This page is correct as of 28th July 2020.
-Note that until 31st July 2021 the GPDO will act as if the original use classes existed.

 They are as follows…..

 a) a shop mostly selling essential goods, including food, to visiting members of the public in circumstances where—

 (i) the shop’s premises cover an area not more than 280 metres square, and

 (ii) there is no other such facility within 1,000 metre radius of the shop’s location, (formerly A1 use class)

 b) a hall or meeting place for the principal use of the local community, ((see also Use Class F1(e) – formerly D1 use class)